 The Department requires all applicants to take a vision test.
 The vision examination can be waived if the license holder submits a certificate from a person authorized by law to examine eyes.

-The Department may renew a driver’s license of a resident by mail upon payment of the required fee, if the renewal is a digitized license.
+The department may renew a driver’s license of a resident by mail or electronically upon payment of the required fee, if the renewal is a digitized license.

 Any person licensed to drive a motor vehicle in this state who is involved in 4 accidents in any 24-month period, may, at the discretion of the Department, be required to take any portion of the driver’s license examination.
 Any person who has had 4 accidents and fails to submit to such test within 30 days after having been notified by the Department will have his or her driver’s license suspended until he or she takes and passes the examination.

-Any valid driver’s license issued to a person on active duty out of the state, or the person’s spouse, is effective without requirement for renewal until 90 days after the date of the person’s discharge from the service, or if the licensee has applied for an extension 90 days after the date the person returns to the state.
+Any valid driver’s license issued to a person on active duty out of the state, or the person’s spouse, is effective without requirement for renewal until 90 days after the date of the person’s discharge from the service.

 Types of Driver's Licenses